 Courses Required of All Students (9 Semester Hours)

-Interdisciplinary Social Science Seminar, (ISS 5939); Social Science Research, (ISS 6305), and Statistics for Public Managers, (PAD 5701) or Statistics for the Social Sciences (ISS 5316).
 All core courses must be completed with a grade of “B” or higher.

 Discipline Courses (18 Semester Hours)

-Prerequisite ClassesThose students whose undergraduate degrees are in areas outside their chosen area of concentration may be required to take designated undergraduate courses to prepare them for entrance into the M.A.S.S. program.
-The Chair of the department of the major area and the Graduate Coordinator of the program shall make such a determination.
-Prerequisites for History, Political Science, Public Administration and Criminal Justice are as follows:
+Prerequisite ClassesThose students whose undergraduate degrees are in areas outside their chosen area of concentration may be required to take designated undergraduate courses to prepare them for entrance into the MASS program.
+The chair of the department of the major area and the coordinator of the program shall make such determinations.
+Prerequisites for Political Science/Public Administration, Criminal Justice, and History are as follows:

-American National Government
+- POS 2041 – American National Government

 Entrance requirements for the M.A.S.S.
 Program include: